timescale/promscale/docs/binary.md

 psql --host localhost --port 5432 --dbname postgres --user postgres -c 'CALL prom_api.execute_maintenance();'
 ```

-Create an other script with the below code snippet to the file `install-crontab.sh` This script will create a crontab for the above defined task:
+Create an other script with the below code snippet to the file install-crontab.sh and configure the absolute path to the above script.
+This script will create a crontab for the above defined task:

 ```
 #/bin/sh
-echo "0,30 * * * * ./prom-execute-maintenance.sh" | crontab -
+echo "0,30 * * * * /<ABSOLUTE_PATH>/prom-execute-maintenance.sh" | crontab -
 ```

 Then, grant executable privileges to both files: